- Home

 The process of ensuring construction work complies with building regulations.
 Involves a separate application, fees (typically £250-550 application plus £330-400 inspection fees), and inspections throughout the build.
 Can be done by the local authority or a private approved inspector.
 Completely separate from planning permission.

-Also: completion certificate, building regs sign-off, building regulations certificate
+Also: BCO final certificate, Building control completion certificate, LABC completion certificate, building regs completion certificate, building regs sign-off, building regulations certificate, completion certificate

 The statutory certificate issued by the Local Authority Building Control (LABC) or an Approved Inspector on satisfactory final inspection of notifiable works.
 Confirms the works meet the Building Regulations and is the single most important document for insurance, re-mortgage, and resale — solicitors will ask for it and buyers' surveyors will flag its absence as a defect.
 Not a competent-person-scheme certificate; it is issued by the building control body itself after the final inspection sign-off.